TotalMiner/totalminer.github.io/lua/functions/inventory/clear_block_inventory.md

 ## Parameters

-- `x:` The x component of the position of the block.
+- `x`: The x component of the position of the block.
-- `y:` The y component of the position of the block.
+- `y`: The y component of the position of the block.
-- `z:` The z component of the position of the block.
+- `z`: The z component of the position of the block.
-- `item_id:` The item to clear.
+- `item_id`: The item to clear.
 If omitted, all items will be cleared

 ___